swkeep/keep-bags/README.md

 - players can carry more materials in their inventory
 - backpack props on the player's back or hands
 - blacklisted items
-- opening/closing animation and duration
+- opening/closing animation
 - locking system for backpacks
 - players can not use backpacks if they are not on their Hotbar
-- weight affects player's movement speed
 - no backpack in backpack exploit
+- (removed) weight and slower movement speed

 # Preview